niksilver/burnup/README.md

 =getValid($B6, 'User stories'!$A9:$G32, "Story ID", "Valid from", "Story ID")
 ```

-We only need to enter this on the first row of the column; the
+We only need to enter this on the first row of the first column; the
 the rest of the column will auto-fill with the results.

 The next two columns contain formulas that are identical except for the last parameter: